 If you plan to let your Ancestry.com subscription lapse for a while, but you want to continue to work with your online trees, consider taking these steps:

 1. Download a copy of every record that you’ve attached to your ancestors’ individual files on Ancestry.com.
-Do this by opening the image of the record, click on the Save/Saved button at the upper right, and click Save to your computer.
+You can do this by opening the image of the record, clicking on the Save/Saved button at the upper right, and clicking Save to your computer.
 I suggest doing this even if you don’t foresee letting your subscription go in the near future.

-(What about cloud storage options, such as Google Drive or Dropbox?
-That’s ok, too, although I recommend using these platforms more as temporary or backup storage or to share with relatives, rather than as your primary storage.
-Instead, I recommend investing in cloud-based backup for your home computer.
-I use Backblaze personally and for my business.)
+You may be wondering “What about cloud storage options, such as Google Drive or Dropbox?”
+These type of cloud storage solutions are ok too.
+However, I recommend using these platforms more as temporary or backup storage or to share with relatives, rather than as your primary storage.

 I use RootsMagic, and that is why I happily agreed to them sponsoring my Genealogy Gems Podcast.
 It works for Mac and the PC.